siisurit/siisurit_guide/guide/user/grafana/index.md

 ## Add a panel

-See the chapter on [panels and visualization](https://grafana.com/docs/grafana/latest/panels-visualizations/) in the Grafana documentation.
+For the general steps to add a new panel, see the chapter on [panels and visualization](https://grafana.com/docs/grafana/latest/panels-visualizations/) in the Grafana documentation.

 ## Time range